burnedpopcorn/sonic3air-webport/README.md

 - Put the files in a web server (Because I'm 99.99% sure this was made by Emscripten, it CANNOT be run locally with the file:// protocol, as that results in CORS issues because of Emscripten Limitations)
 - Open sonic3air_web.html from within your website (https:// (your domain) /sonic3air_web.html)

+> Or you could place all the files into the root of your github.io repo and host it through github.io pages

 ### To run this Locally
 If you want to run this locally, use something like python to run a temporary web server on your machine